Financial coaching

 Your coach will let you know ahead of time if there is any paperwork you need to fill out or bring with you.
 They may ask for you to bring along a basic outline of your current budget, or a snapshot of your money (how much you earn, your current debts, and any big concerns or questions you have).

-You may leave your session with homework to do before your next session.
-This could be creating a plan, setting goals, or even thinking of potential side-hustles.
-A single session is rarely enough to fix everything.
-But through working together with a coach, you can become equipped with the tools needed to learn how to manage your finances confidently and without fear.
+You'll usually leave sessions with key clear actions to do before your next session.
+This could be creating a plan, setting goals, or even thinking of potential side hustles.
+A single session is rarely enough to fix everything, as it can take time to reprogram money blocks.
+But through working together with a coach, you can become equipped with the tools needed to learn how to manage your finances confidently and stay accountable.

 Taking the next steps

 Money may feel like a complex and intimidating force in our lives, but it doesn’t need to be.
-With the right tools, we can pick it apart, understand it, and make it work for us
+With the right tools, we can pick it apart, understand it, and make it work for us.
+Financial coaching can be truly transformational.
+It can help you achieve financial freedom, align your finances with your values and help you feel more empowered to make financial decisions.

-To find out more about how a coach could support you, we would recommend reaching out to a coach for an initial consultation.
-You’ll be able to find out more about them and see if they’re able to help you.
+To find out more about how a coach could support you, we would recommend reaching out to a coach for an initial consultation, selecting ‘Finances’ from the A-Z dropdown.
+From here, you’ll be able to find out more about them and see if they’re able to help you.

 Would you like to provide feedback on our content?